Teenage Mutant Ninja Turtles (pinball): Reception

 In Japan, Game Machine listed Teenage Mutant Ninja Turtles on their June 1, 1991 issue as being the second most-successful flipper unit of the year.

+Play Meter found it to be an exciting game, with the music and artwork praised.
+The inconsistency of the players role in the plot was criticized.

 2020 Stern version

 Overview

 Stern created three versions; Pro, Premium and Limited Edition.

-The Limited Edition model is limited to 500 units and features a numbered plaque, custom themed backglass, cabinet artwork and art blades as well as a shaker motor and anti-reflection glass.
+The Limited Edition model is limited to 500 units and features a numbered plaque, custom-themed backglass, cabinet artwork and art blades as well as a shaker motor and anti-reflection glass.

+Reception

+Nudge Pinball found it to be a difficult but beautiful game with a deep gameplay.